gonodono/adbsms/README.md

 + If you plan to use the default SMS app option in order to get at the hidden types, you should know that not all SMS apps utilize each one.
-Though most use Inbox and Sent consistently, it seems that many apps just don't use Draft and/or the others at all.
+Though most use Inbox and Sent consistently, it seems that many apps simply don't use Draft and/or the others at all.
 I'm guessing they save those messages to internal storage instead, for some reason.
 Just a heads up.

++ If you need to use the Full access option on Lollipop, API levels 21 or 22, you will need to un-comment the `WRITE_SMS` permission in the manifest (and probably suppress a warning or two, as well).

-+ I have not implemented every possible `ContentProvider` operation in the [`AdbSmsProvider`][provider] class, but it does cover all of the required overrides.
++ I haven't implemented every possible `ContentProvider` operation in [`AdbSmsProvider`][provider], but it does cover all of the required overrides.
   I _think_ that should be sufficient for everything that adb can do, but if you find something I've missed, please [file an issue][issue] for it.

-[stubs]: app/src/main/kotlin/dev/gonodono/adbsms/DefaultSmsAppStubs.kt

 [columns]: https://developer.android.com/reference/android/provider/Telephony.TextBasedSmsColumns